Three Ways Domestic Violence Is Connected to Pornography

 October is Domestic Violence Awareness Month, an important national campaign to consider prevention and recovery efforts, along with the nature of, domestic violence which impacts millions of both men and women in America.1

-While all of these topics are worth considering, this year for Domestic Violence Awareness Month, we want to highlight three ways domestic violence intersects with pornography.
+While all of these topics are worth considering, we want to highlight three ways domestic violence intersects with pornography.

 1. Pornography Sets Expectations of Violence and Abuse.